aksel-blaise/quercus/explore.md

-A potential biological correlate of *design intent* for Gary dart
-points: A case study from the Poverty Point World Heritage Site
+A potential biological correlate of *design intent* for Gary dart points from the American Southeast: A case study from the Poverty Point World Heritage Site
 ================
 Robert Z. Selden, Jr.
-28 January, 2021
+29 September, 2021

 ## Load packages + data